ecsmith/box-app/README.md

 ####I decided to work with a Chrome App for a few reasons:

 At the beginning of this exercise I flip-flopped between wanting to create a desktop application or a web application–What would be best for the user, what would be the most usable & what would accesible to the largest audience?
 As opposed to an app that runs natively on a particular operating system, you immediately make your app available to a much wider audience by writing a [Chrome App](https://developer.chrome.com/apps/about_apps).
-Chrome Apps are written using a javascript framework called [Angular.js](https://angularjs.org/) and therefore have the native look and feel of web application that many people feel comfortable using.
+Chrome Apps are written using a javascript framework called [Angular.js](https://angularjs.org/) and can therefore have the native look and feel of web application that many people feel comfortable using.
+In terms of our propsed user–It seems as though the security of these documents is really important to her.
+Besides security on the back-end I think that its important for an application to look and feel secure.

 ####My goals for the exercise included:

-* Create a high fidelity prototype of a real application.
+* Create a working application.
 * Create a good user experience.
-* Use the box-SDK to fill my prototype with real data.
+* Use the box-SDK to fill my application with real data.

-In the end, I didn't get up to a working application.
+In the end, I didn't get up to a completely-working application.
 I would label my current solution as a High-Fidelity Prototype.

 ##Configuration/Running: